malikgale/opensearchserver/_posts/2013-11-27-out-of-memory-issue.markdown

 categories: faq issues
 ---

 By default, OpenSearchServer uses only 256 megabytes of RAM.
 This value is not enough for advanced use.
-To allow OSS to use more memory, you have to add two lines in the start.sh file
+To allow OSS to use more memory, you have to add two lines in the start.sh file.

 ## Allow more RAM